Photo Credit: National Audubon Society © 2020

 Seattle Audubon Memberships and program donations are NOT refundable.

 Prorating – We do not pro-rate camp fees due to absences from illness or family vacations.
 Each camper enrolled in camp is taking time, space, and staff whether or not the child attends each camp day.
+(All absences related to Covid-19 infection are pro-rated.)

 What are the themes of camp?